ms2565/BMEN4420-EEG-Classifier-Repo/README.md

 our code pieces and try out different methods/functions/algorithms that we each develop without having to rewrite too much code.
 One of the best ways to do this could be

-- Having a *low* threshold for turning multiple lines of code into functions anything like developing our own filtering pipelines, feature selection/normalizing/reduction algorithms could be turned into a function formatted like: '<uni>_briefTitle.m' and could be called (for example):
+- Having a *low* threshold for turning multiple lines of code into functions. anything like developing our own filtering pipelines, feature selection/normalizing/reduction algorithms could be turned into a function formatted like: '<uni>_briefTitle.m' and could be called (for example):